-OCSS will adhere to the following limitations on the use of the information contained in SSA's finder files and the information SSA discloses to OCSS through online query under the provisions of this agreement.
+OCSE will adhere to the following limitations on the use of the information contained in SSA's finder files and the information SSA discloses to OCSE through online query under the provisions of this agreement.

-1. OCSS will not duplicate or disseminate SSA finder files, the information contained therein, and the information submitted with online queries within or outside OCSS without the written approval of SSA, except as necessary within OCSS for backup for ongoing operations of the matching program.
+- 1. OCSE will not duplicate or disseminate SSA finder files, the information contained therein, and the information submitted with online queries within or outside OCSE without the written approval of SSA, except as necessary within OCSE for backup for ongoing operations of the matching program.
 SSA will not grant such authority unless the disclosure is required by law or is essential to the matching program.
 The SSA finder files remain the property of SSA.
-OCSS will handle the files as provided in sections VI and X, once the matching activity authorized under this agreement is completed.

-- 2. OCSS will use and access the SSA finder files and information provided by SSA only for the purposes specified in this agreement. - 3.
-OCSS will not use SSA finder files or information provided by SSA to extract information concerning the individuals therein for any purpose not specified in the agreement.

-SSA will adhere to the following limitations on the use of the information OCSS provides to SSA.

-- 1. SSA will only use NDNH information for the purposes specified in this agreement. - 2.
-SSA will not use or redisclose the NDNH information to extract information concerning the individuals therein for any purpose not specified in this agreement. - 3.
-SSA will not duplicate or disseminate NDNH information within or outside SSA without the written permission of OCSS, except as necessary within SSA for backup for ongoing operations of the matching program, disaster recovery, and for online queries by authorized SSA field office personnel using SSA's eView application or MFQM.
-Permitted paper folder and electronic NDNH duplication or dissemination must be in accord with sections VI and VIII.
-OCSS will not grant such authority unless the disclosure is required by law or is essential to the matching program. - 4.
-Information provided by OCSS remains the property of OCSS.
-SSA will handle the files as provided in sections VI and VIII once matching activity under this agreement is completed.
+OCSE will handle the files as provided in sections VI and X, once the matching activity authorized under this agreement is completed. - 2.
+OCSE will use and access the SSA finder files and information provided by SSA only for the purposes specified in this agreement. - 3.
+OCSE will not use SSA finder files or information provided by SSA to extract information concerning the individuals therein for any purpose not specified in the agreement. - 4.
+SSA will adhere to the following limitations on the use of the information OCSE provides to SSA. - 5.
+SSA will only use NDNH information for the purposes specified in this agreement. - 6.
+SSA will not use or redisclose the NDNH information to extract information concerning the individuals therein for any purpose not specified in this agreement. - 7.
+SSA will not duplicate or disseminate NDNH information within or outside SSA without the written permission of OCSE, except as necessary within SSA for backup for ongoing operations of the matching program, disaster recovery, and for online queries by authorized SSA field office personnel using SSA's eView application or MFQM.
+Permitted paper folder and electronic NDNH duplication or dissemination must be in accord with sections VI and X. OCSE will not grant such authority unless the disclosure is required by law or is essential to the matching program. - 8.
+Information provided by OCSE remains the property of OCSE.
+SSA will handle the files as provided in sections VI and X once matching activity under this agreement is completed.

-Subsection 453(1)(1) of the Act requires that NDNH information and the results of comparisons using NDNH information shall not be used or disclosed except as expressly provided in section 453, subject to section 6103 of the Internal Revenue Code of 1986.
-42 U.S.C. § 653(1)(1).
+Subsection 453(l)(1) of the Act requires that NDNH information and the results of comparisons using NDNH information shall not be used or disclosed except as expressly provided in section 453, subject to section 6103 of the Internal Revenue Code of 1986.
+42 U.S.C. § 653(l)(1).
 Subsection 453(1)(2) provides that an administrative penalty (up to and including dismissal from employment) and a fine of \$1,000 shall be imposed for each act of unauthorized access to, disclosure of, or use of, information in the NDNH by any officer or employee of the Unites States or any other person who knowingly and willfully violates the requirement.
-42 U.S.C. § 653(1)(2).
-These fines are subject to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, Pub.
-L. 114-74, 45 C.F.R.
-Part 102.
+42 U.S.C. § 653(l)(2).
+These fines are subject to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, P.L.
+114-74, 45 CFR Part 102.